Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>(My brave & kind) Daddy brought all my things back home from Delhi PG.
 So, now mommy have some more groceries & tubs (*that for the first time ever I bought with my own money*).
 And then my clothes, they're back home too (*I tried some of them.
 I'm happy they are loose XD*).
 And the hard disk, finally I've something to backup all my stuff again & be relieved.
 That's something as priority for tomorrow.</sub>

+<sub>I sometimes feel I should have more people in life, to call them my friends, or to talk to them as and when I want.
+But then very soon my heart says, you like your own alone time more!
+That's what you're, embrace it! ❤️  </sub>

+<sub>I think that's enough talking to myself.
+I'll go and watch some chinese village cooking videos.
+I just love binge watching them!</sub>

+<sub>And a piece of serious advice!</sub>

+<sub>Not everytime, We've to take help of guided meditation (or just meditation) to come out of the sick, depressing thoughts.
+The easiest option is to go & watch *doraemon*. 😀️

+<sub>Cartoons are the best thing! 😍️😍️😍️</sub>

+<sub>I miss my childhood time.
+I was some 10 yrs old when mom used to cook a single 10 Rs packet of maggi for both me & my younger brother, & we used to eat that while watching cartoons, siting right below the TV trolley.)</sub>

+<sub>Mom Dad are the bestest!
+God bless them with health & happiness.
+I really love them the most. ❤️  </sub>

+<sub>Now, I'm finally done.
+Happy happy weekends! \o/</sub>

 ---

 ## *June 11, 2020*